oliverkuchies/matter-management-challenge/OLIVERS_NOTES.md

 3) transitioned_at is also missing an index.
 It is being used for sorting.

 After applying those changes, the query speed was improved by 12%.

+## Assumptions

+-> When a ticket has progressed, but then moved back to todo -> it is still prefixed with In Progress:
+-> When a ticket has not progressed, and has no time associated with it, it returns '-'